-Gear and types of gear is a Rotating Machine element that is having teeth which cut by the various Manufacturing process.
+Gear is a Rotating Machine element that is having teeth which cut by the various Manufacturing process.

 Gears are used to transmit power from one shaft to another.
-When teeth are Engaged, then power will be transmitted from driver shaft to driven shaft that has gears mounted on it.
+When teeth are Engaged, then power will be transmitted from the driver shaft to the driven shaft that has gears mounted on it.

 The number of teeth will be different from the driver and driven By this factor we will obtain different speeds as required.